CorvetteCole/GotoSleep/README.md

 For obvious reasons, I left out the secret keys used in admob and the google play billing library.
 This makes the compiling the app as-is impossible.
 To solve this problem, I have gone through and put simple comments instructing what to comment out/remove throughout the app to make it compile.
 To find all of these, just search the app files for "COMPILE INSTRUCTIONS".
 All of the comments start with that little blurb to make finding them easy.

 # Things to Investigate
-- Perhaps create branch of this repo that can be compiled from source without any special instructions and use it to submit the app to F-droid

 - Look in to developing an iOS version of the app.
 Light surveying has shown high demand for this app

 # Roadmap